-Oropharyngeal candidiasis is an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
+Oropharyngeal candidiasis and vulvovaginal candidiasis can be What is an Opportunistic Infection? fact sheet.(OIs) of HIV.
 An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo

 How is miconazole used in people with HIV?

-What should I tell my health care provider before taking miconazole?
+What should I tell my health care provider before using miconazole?

-Before taking miconazole, tell your health care provider:
+Before using miconazole, tell your health care provider: